Securing Our Energy Future

 In 2013, I partnered with Senator John Cornyn to create and now co-chair

-the new Eagle Ford Shale legislative caucus.
+the new Shale Caucus.
 This was an effort to create a bi-partisan place to discuss issues regarding the region and how best to solve them

 Important Legislation on Energy

 H.R.
 1914: Gas Price Stabilization Act of 2011

 - The Gas Price Stabilization Act directs the Secretary of Energy to publish a plan for the sale of prescribed amounts of light grade petroleum from the SPR and acquire an equivalent volume of heavy grade petroleum.

 on H.R.
 910

 - Amends the Clean Air Act to prohibit the Administrator of the Environmental Protection Agency (EPA) from promulgating any regulation concerning, taking action relating to, or taking into consideration the emission of a greenhouse gas (GHG) to address climate change.
 Excludes GHGs from the definition of "air pollutant" for purposes of addressing climate change.

 August 1st letter to EPA on concerns of Clean Air Transport ruling.
 This EPA ruling would mean higher energy costs for all Texans.
 Because of this, Congressman Cuellar has been speaking with the administration about the impact of this flawed policy.